keithasaurus/koda-validate/README.md

     }
 )
 ```

-A few things to note:
-- All the types used in the above example are understood by Koda Validate -- even `Literal`s.
+All the types used in the above example are understood by Koda Validate -- even `Literal`s.
 It can derive validators from most common types in Python.
+Mypy, for its part,
-- Mypy understands Koda Validate's return types.
-It interprets result as `Union[Valid[Person], Invalid]` -- in Koda Validate we shorten this to `ValidationResult[Person]`
+understands Koda Validate's return types -- `Union[Valid[Person], Invalid]` in this case (which can be shortened to `ValidationResult[Person]`).
+Note that
-- `DataclassValidator[Ingredient]` can validate against a `dict` or an `Ingredient` instance -- in both cases it will return an `Ingredient` dataclass if valid.
-(NamedTupleValidator behaves similarly)
+`DataclassValidator[Ingredient]` can validate against a `dict` or an `Ingredient` instance -- in both cases it will return an `Ingredient` dataclass
+if valid (NamedTupleValidator behaves similarly).

 Even when validators are derived, Koda Validate allows for customization.
 See DataclassValidator, TypedDictValidator, NamedTupleValidator for more info.

 ### Explicit Validators

-The heart of Koda Validate are a set of explicit `Validator`s which cover a wide range, from simple scalars to complex collections and unions.
+The heart of Koda Validate is comprised of a set of explicit (as opposed to "derived") `Validator`s.
+In fact, derived `Validator`s are simply higher-level `Validator`s which compose
+lower-level, explicit validators for their purposes.
+These validators cover a lot of ground, from simple scalars to complex collections and unions.

-#### Scalars
+Scalar types like `str`, `int`, `float`, `bool`, `None`, and others, all have a dedicated Validator in Koda Validate.
+For instance, here's a simple usage of `StringValidator`.

 ```python3
 from koda_validate import *